Pesa 214M: Polregio

-On 1 July 2013, a contract was signed with Przewozy Regionalne for the leasing of 2 diesel railcars.
+On 1 July 2013, a contract was signed with Polregio for the leasing of 2 diesel railcars.
 The vehicles were purchased to service the Koluszki–Opoczno route, previously serviced by SN81-006, which was designated for scrapping after an accident on 2 September 2013.

 The first vehicle (SA135-019) was delivered to the PR Łódź base in Idzikowice on December 5, and on December 11, it was presented at the Łódź Kaliska railway station, and on December 12, it began operations on the Koluszki–Opoczno route.
 The second vehicle (SA135-020) was delivered on December 23 and began operations on January 3.

 On summer Sundays in 2015 and on September 13 during the presidential harvest festival, one of the vehicles serviced the Łódź–Spała route.

 In May 2021, the carrier purchased SA106-007 and 015 from the Warmian-Masurian Voivodeship, which shortly thereafter were sent to the Podlachia branch to service routes from Białystok to Waliły, Suwałki, Czeremcha, and Hajnówka.